squid-cache/squid-cache.github.io/Features/TCPAccess.rst

 ## Change to 'yes' for a listing under Features in the Squid FAQ.
 #faqlisted no

-## This is a Feature documentation template.
-Remove this comment and replace  placeholder questions with the actual information about the feature.

 = Feature: Early access control knob to block connection floods =